Makaya McCraven: Life and career

 In 2007 McCraven moved to Chicago, where he performed in the bands of Bobby Broom, Corey Wilkes, Willie Pickens, and with the Occidental Brothers, Marquis Hill, and Jeff Parker.
 He also worked as a studio musician for Apollo Sunshine and Kris Delmhorst.
 In 2012 he released his debut album, Split Decision, through Chicago Sessions, leading a trio.
 In the following years he appeared weekly with other musicians, from which he developed concepts for his 2015 album, In the Moment.
 He also performed with Kamasi Washington.
 In 2016 he toured mostly in Europe.
 After several mix tapes, in 2018 he released the double album Universal Beings, on which he was joined by musicians from New York City, London, and Los Angeles; the album was nominated for the Jazz Journalists Association Awards in 2019.
 In DownBeat's 2020 Critics Poll, he was the winner in the "Rising Star" categories of best producer and best drummer of the year.
-In September, 2022, McCraven released In These Times, a full-length album that had been in development since 2015, through International Anthem.
+In September, 2022, McCraven released In These Times, an album that had been in development since 2015, through International Anthem.

 McCraven is married to Nitasha Tamar Sharma, a professor of African-American and Asian-American Studies at Northwestern University as of 2018.